-Failure to yield the right of way to another vehicle is the most common trigger.
+The most common trigger is failure to yield the right of way to another vehicle.
 These collisions occur when one driver fails to follow traffic signals at an intersection.
 At higher speeds, the seriousness of the accident and the resulting injuries can be increased.
 Side airbags are used in some vehicles to help prevent accidents from side-impact collisions.
-In this case, numerous crashes and abrupt speed changes are more likely to occur before the vehicle comes to a halt.
+In this case, numerous crashes and abrupt speed changes are more likely to occur before the vehicle stops.
 The individual who was hit on the side of the car is more likely to suffer serious injury.

 The forces exerted by another entity, such as a curb or a collision with another car, trigger a tripped rollover.
 If a car is sliding sideways and collides with a curb, this is known as a tripped rollover crash.

 Speed, dangerous driving conditions, and the car losing contact with the ground during cornering all contribute to untripped rollovers.
-When drivers make sharp turns that tip their vehicle over, tall SUVs and trucks are vulnerable to rollovers.
-Vehicles are supposed to be engineered in such a way that they do not fail structurally during a rollover, but these incidents can still result in serious injuries.
+When drivers make sharp turns that tip their vehicles over, tall SUVs and trucks are vulnerable to rollovers.
+Vehicles are supposed to be engineered so that they do not fail structurally during a rollover, but these incidents can still result in serious injuries.

 When the front ends of two cars collide as they drive in opposite directions, this is known as a head-on collision.
 When the velocity of the moving vehicles is added together, intense forces are applied during the crash, making this the deadliest type of collision.
 These collisions result in severe bodily injury and, in some cases, death.

 If a driver is found to be at fault for causing a fatal car accident, the surviving family members will file a wrongful death lawsuit against them.
-If you have been involved in either of these types of incidents, you can speak with a Car Accident Lawyer in California about your case.
+If you have been involved in either of these types of incidents, you can speak with a Los Angeles Car Accident Attorney about your case.

-According to the Centers for Disease Control and Prevention (CDC), 9 people are killed every day in the United States as a result of a distracted driver.
-Contrary to popular belief, you cannot drive safely unless you are fully focused on the mission at hand.
+According to the Centers for Disease Control and Prevention (CDC), 9 people are killed daily in the United States due to distracted drivers.
+Contrary to popular belief, you cannot drive safely unless you are fully focused on the mission.
 Texting is the most popular and dangerous form of distracted driving.

 Operating a vehicle when under the influence of alcohol is a dangerous and illegal offense.
 Driving under the influence of alcohol, like speeding, is especially destructive and risky.
 Punitive damages are sometimes imposed after a DUI conviction.
 Punitive damages are awarded in addition to the standard damages a victim is entitled to for medical costs and property loss.
 They are meant to hold a defendant accountable for their irresponsible conduct.